supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

 ## Summary

-In this exercise, you created Azure Backup resources and enabled backup for both the Web and SQL Server tiers, ensuring critical application components' data protection and recovery capabilities.
+In this exercise, you created Azure Backup resources and enabled backup for the Web and SQL Server tiers, ensuring critical application components' data protection and recovery capabilities.

 ### You have successfully completed the exercise.
 Click **Next** from the lower right corner to move to the next page.